Chlorophyll: Benefits for a Healthy Gut

 Chlorophyll has antioxidant properties that can help reduce oxidative stress and inflammation within the digestive tract and has been found to support a diverse gut microflora.

-In addition, chlorophyll promotes robust immune defenses, may lower the risk of Helicobacter pylori infections, and can help manage and prevent stomach ulcers.
+In addition, eating chlorophyll-rich foods may help promote robust gut immune defenses, which can lower the risk of Helicobacter pylori infections linked to the development of stomach ulcers.

 2. What does chlorophyll do for the stomach?